sari-rahul/cakes-and-cookies/readme.md

 ### iv) OFFER OF THE MONTH

 This section describes the current offer provided by the bakers.
-It will be updated once ina month to the current offer.
-It include the image and details of the cake currently in offer.The portion size,flavour,decorations used and the lead time will be displayed here.
+It will be updated once in a month to the current offer.
+It includes the image and details of the cake currently in offer.The portion size,flavour,decorations used and the lead time will be displayed here.

 ![offer of the month with image if cake and details on the side](assets/images/offerofthemonthscreenshot.png)

-This section is displayed in one above th eothe pattern in smaller screens as shown below:
+This section is displayed in one above the other pattern in smaller screens as shown below:

 ![The offer of the month section with the image section above the details section](assets/images/offerofthemonthsmallscreen.png)